Coffee in hand, Elizabeth? We've got the latest town updates for you. Keep reading to stay in the loop. ☕️️

 In today's newsletter:

-Also on today's calendar: Blossom Into Birth and 8 more events.
+Also on today's calendar: Unemployed?
+Obtain a Free Training Grant for Top Certifications and 9 more events.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!